artsy/eigen/docs/add_a_visual_clue.md

 )
 ```

-# Session visual cues
+# Session Visual Clues

-"Session visual cues" are visual cues that can be shown when an event happened.
+"Session visual clues" are visual cues that can be shown when an event happened.
 They are not supposed to be added to `visualClues.ts` and can show up multiple times.
 To show a "session visual clue" you can add them with `addClue("SessionClue")` anywhere in the code and mark them as seen with `setVisualClueAsSeen("SessionClue")`.

 ```jsx
   const { showVisualClue } = useVisualClue()